atayahmet/glad/docs/english/settings.md

 ]
 ```
 ###Database Adapter
-Glad auth veritabanı seçimlerinizde iki farklı yol sunmaktadır.
-Glad auth gives you two different ways in the database that you are going to use in your project.
+The database is to use two different ways.

 1. PDO driver
 2. DatabaseAdapterInterface

 ####PDO Driver
-Birinci yol PDO driver'ı kullanmak.
-Ayarlarınızda PDO instance'ı servisler de tanımlamanız gerekmektedir.
-First way using PDO driver.
-In the settings you have to define PDO instance.
+The first way is to use the PDO driver.
+Instantiating PDO services also need to define your settings.

 ```php
 'services' => [